-This Question focuses on standardization of multimedia systems and services to support e-health applications.
+This Question focuses on standardization of multimedia systems and services to support digital health applications.

-In order to allow a wide deployment of e-health applications, in particular in developing countries, it is important to achieve interoperability amongst systems and to reduce the cost of devices through economies of scale.
+In order to allow a wide deployment of digital health applications, in particular in developing countries, it is important to achieve interoperability amongst systems and to reduce the cost of devices through economies of scale.
 Consequently, the development of global international standards with the involvement of the major players (governments, inter-governmental organizations, non-governmental organizations, medical institutions, doctors, manufacturers, etc.) is a key factor to achieve these objectives.

-Considering the fact that many organizations are already active in this field (with which ITU has existing cooperation agreements) and that, in addition to technical issues, there are a number of other aspects to be considered (e.g. legal, ethical, cultural, economic, regional), it is considered that ITU-T can provide the right environment to harmonize and coordinate the development of a set of open global standards for e-health applications.
+Considering the fact that many organizations are already active in this field (with which ITU has existing cooperation agreements) and that, in addition to technical issues, there are a number of other aspects to be considered (e.g. legal, ethical, cultural, economic, regional), it is considered that the various ITU-T study groups can provide the right environment to harmonize and coordinate the development of a set of open global standards for digital health applications.

-In the framework of this Question, Study Group 16, as lead study group for multimedia coding, systems and applications, will coordinate the technical standardization of multimedia systems and capabilities for e-health applications in ITU-T, and will develop corresponding Recommendations and other deliverables.
+In the framework of this Question, Study Group 16, consistent with its lead study roles, will coordinate the technical standardization of multimedia systems and capabilities for digital health applications in ITU-T, and will develop corresponding Recommendations and other deliverables.

-NOTE – Improvements and additions to the specific characteristics of multimedia systems and terminals under the responsibility of other Study Group 16 Questions will be addressed within those Questions.
+NOTE 2 – Improvements and additions to the specific characteristics of multimedia systems and terminals under the responsibility of other Study Group 16 Questions will be addressed within those Questions.
+The Question will consult ITU-T SG20 when discussing IoT and smart city aspects of digital health.

 Study items